-Womenlines is proud to present Women of Substance Ms KV Godha, Founder-Shubharaagam School Of Music ,having 18 years of experience in field of music.
+Womenlines is proud to present Women of Substance Ms. KV Godha, Founder-Shubharaagam School Of Music, having 18 years of experience in the field of music.
 Here is the excerpt from her interview-

-1.Please share with our readers little bit about yourself ?
+1.Please share with our readers a little bit about yourself?

 I am a Graduate in Dietetics from the University of Madras and holds a Master’s Degree in Public Administration.
 Married to a very supportive husband Sowmithri and a mother of two lovely boys Tejas & Surup.
 Music & Interior designing have been my passion.
 Loves to be cheerful, creative and always enjoy the company of optimistic people.